lnjoe/DevelopingDataProducts/README.md

 The rendered HTML shows a map with a few monuments in the Washington DC area and contains links our to Wikipedia pages for the monuments.

+View the html file via the link to https://lnjoe.github.io/DevelopingDataProducts/SomeDCMonuments.html